Episode 62: Perfectionism

-So I guess, by viewing perfectionism in this way, I can kind of then say, OK, is this behavior that you’re doing right now that seems to make sense right now in the short term, because it’s making you feel better, because it’s meaning that you don’t fail in this moment causing you long term problems.
+So I guess, by viewing perfectionism in this way, I can kind of then say, OK, is this behavior that you’re doing right now that seems to make sense right now in the short term because it’s making you feel better because it’s meaning that you don’t fail at this moment causing you long term problems.

 And so, for example, the checking and the extra checking, and the more and more checking that we’re doing is… takes us away from failure and reduces our fear of failure, so we feel relief.
 And so we keep doing it, even though we’re working extra long hours, even though it’s costing us in our personal life.
 We, that long-term problem doesn’t outweigh that kind of short-term relief that we’re chasing.